thaiyenphung/2143-OOP-PhungThai/Assignments/H03/Inheritance_in_OOP.md

 ## 4. Pitfall of Multiple Inheritance
 **The Diamond Problem**
 - One common issue with **multiple inheritance** is the **Diamond Problem**.
 This happens when a class inherits from **two parent classes** that both inherit from a **same base class**.
-- As a result, the most derived class may inherit **two copies** of the base class, leading to **ambiguity, especially if both parents override or modify the same method.
+- As a result, the most derived class may inherit **two copies** of the base class, leading to **AMBUIGUITY**, especially if both parents override or modify the same method.
 - Example:
 ```c++
 class A {